Skip to content

 If you only need to compare one request, use Data Row mode instead — it's simpler and faster for ad-hoc checks.

-How Data Table Mode Works
+How Data Table mode works

 1. Pick a data table — select any data table defined in your collection (for example, a person table with columns like name, office, address).